HigherGround189/EGT309-Team-Harish-Kanna/README.md

 ### 2. Key Findings
 #### Null Handling
-Missingness of the columns are evaluated using:
+Missingness of the columns were evaluated using:
 - Missingno visualization such as Dendrogram, Matrix and Heatmap
 - Little MCAR Test
 - Mutual Information between feature with missing values and other columns